apache/openwhisk-package-kafka/README.md

 In Kafka terms, these fields should be self-evident.
 However, `key` has an optional feature `isBinaryKey` that allows the `key` to transmit binary data.
 Additionally, the `value` requires special consideration.
 Optional fields `isJSONData` and `isBinaryValue` are available to handle JSON and binary messages.
 These fields, `isJSONData` and `isBinaryValue`, cannot be used in conjunction with each other.

-As an example, if `isBinaryKey` was set to `true` when the trigger was created, the `key` will be encoded as a Base64 string when returned from they payload of a fired trigger.
+As an example, if `isBinaryKey` was set to `true` when the trigger was created, the `key` will be encoded as a Base64 string when returned from the payload of a fired trigger.

 For example, if a `key` of `Some key` is posted with `isBinaryKey` set to `true`, the trigger payload will resemble the below: